Accenture/adop-docker-compose/README.md

 These instructions will spin up an instance in a single server in AWS (for evaluation purposes).

-NB. the instructions will also work in anywhere supported by [Docker Machine](https://docs.docker.com/machine/), just follow the relevant Docker Machine instructions for your target platform and then start at step 3 below and (you can set the VPC_ID to NA).
+NB. the instructions will also work in anywhere supported by [Docker Machine](https://docs.docker.com/machine/), just follow the relevant Docker Machine instructions for your target platform and then start at step 3 below and (you can set the AWS_VPC_ID to NA).

 1. Create a VPC using the [VPC wizard](http://docs.aws.amazon.com/AmazonVPC/latest/GettingStartedGuide/getting-started-create-vpc.html) in the AWS console by selecting the first option with 1 public subnet.
 1. On the "Step 2: VPC with a Single Public Subnet" page give your VPC a meaningful name and specify the availability zone as 'a', e.g. select eu-west-1a from the pulldown.